Report writing and assessment

 - Objectivity, Accuracy and Clarity: Using concise and clear language is a crucial facet of a great NDIS therapy report in Ashfield.

-- Progress Tracking and Goal Alignment: NDIS planning focuses on the participant's goals, so your report should clearly connect the recommended supports to the individual's current and future outcomes, as well as their personal goals.
+- Progress Tracking and Goal Alignment: NDIS planning focuses on participant goals.
+Your report should connect recommended supports to current and future outcomes.

 - Document Critical and/or Significant Events: It is important to include details about critical incidents related to the participant, in your NDIS report,